Read out smart meter of the network operator KAIFA MA309M

 ESPHome project

-In order to create Wifi and the API key of the ESP-Home project correctly, the ESP32 should first be added as a new device in ESP-Home:
+To ensure that Wifi and the API key of the ESP-Home project are created correctly, the ESP32 should first be added as a new device in ESP-Home:

-Afterwards the config of the ESP32 can be adjusted as follows:
+The ESP32 config can then be adjusted as follows:

 [+]